Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/Amazon S3 lab/README.md

 Thus, for this lab, you use a bucket name that includes a random number, such as website-123.
 +   For Bucket name, enter website-<123> and replace <123> with a random number.

 Public access to buckets is blocked by default.
 Because the files in your static website will need to be accessible through the internet, you must permit public access.

-+   First Under ObjectOwnership choose ACL enabled.
++   First Under Object Ownership choose ACL enabled.

 +   Choose Bucket owner preferred.